Delivering meaningful learning experiences with Jen Jones

 A new Account Executive for your company might have to meet certain standards in their sales process.
 These can be a threshold to qualify or close a deal.
 They may have some previous experience or understanding of how to meet these standards through their own methods (non-traditional) or methods learned under their tenure with your organization.

 These methods would be considered the skills they need to meet the standard for their sales process.
 In order to ensure they’re able to meet the required standards with the right skills, you’ll need a strategy in place.
-This strategy contains equal measures of training and assessment.
-For some associates, you’ll have to deliver online training to ensure they have the necessary skills to meet your standards.
+This strategy contains equal measures of instruction and assessment.
+For some associates, you’ll have to deliver training to ensure they have the necessary skills to meet your standards.
 For other employees, you might just need a way to measure if they’re already able to perform those skills to your standards.

 What was the “aha” moment to look for online training?